smbaker/pynest/README.txt

- pynest -- a python interface for the Nest Thermostat by Scott M Baker, smbaker@gmail.com, http://www.smbaker.com/
+ pynest is a python interface for the Nest Thermostat by Scott M Baker, smbaker@gmail.com, http://www.smbaker.com/

- pyenest - the above, Altered
+ pyenest is the above, Altered
  by Eugene Efremov, eaefremov@gmail.com

  Usage: